 Note: LilyPond is a text-based music engraver; it is more similar to a programming language than a graphical score editing program.
 Before downloading LilyPond, please read about our Text input.
+Once you have downloaded LilyPond, read the start of the Learning manual for a gentle introduction on how to install it and use it.

 - Locate the downloaded file and double-click on it to start the installer.
 Follow the instructions given to you by the installer; we recommend that you leave all the install options checked and use the default installation location.
 Click the ‘Finish’ button when the installer has completed.
 LilyPond is now installed.